Asian Healing Arts Center and herb garden on the lake.

 We actively support this wonderful foundation with:

-~ monthly visits to their villages for free treatments of their physically or mentally handicapped inhabitants.
+~ visits to their villages for free treatments of their physically or mentally handicapped inhabitants.

-~ Scholarship Fund raising and distribution activities for the children of these very poor villagers, and
+~ Scholarship Fund raising and distribution activities for the children of these very poor villagers.
+We want to keep these kids in schools…, and

 ~ We offer one free treatment to any donor who gives 2000 Bht (50 US$ or Euros) or more to this organization

-For over 50 years, this non-religious organisation has been taking care of some 4600 underprivileged Thais who have a physical or mental handicap by setting up special villages for them.
+For over 55 years, this non-religious organisation has been taking care of some 4600 underprivileged Thais with a physical or mental handicap.
 The New Life Foundation also funds and manages 2 elderly homes and looks after their well being.
-These homes can accommodate 60 persons each.
+These homes can accommodate 40 persons each.

 Your tax-deductible donations are very welcome at a/c nr 501-280384-2 (Savings a/c) with Siam Commercial Bank, Tapaeh Road, Chiangmai 50100, Thailand.
 For international transfers, use Routing or SWIFT Code: SICO TH BK